digital-craftsman-de/cqs-routing/docs/routing.md

 For better typing and refactoring, the routing must be configured with PHP files instead of the usual YAML files.

 When the routes are generated (on cache warmup), they are cached as PHP files.
 Therefore, the configuration can't contain any object instances.
-For increased type safety and better DX, we use a DTO with named parameters to configure our routes:
+For increased type safety and better DX, we use a value object with named parameters to configure our routes.
+All parameters are validated on cache warmup and the specific route again on execution.

 ```php
 $routes->add(